Table of contents

 Functional Errors and Error Codes

-In order that OSDM implementations behave consistently in error situations, a list of error codes and warnings have been defined that must be supported in case of functional errors by all implementations.
+In order that OSDM implementations behave consistently in error situations, a list of error codes and problem codes have been defined that must be supported in case of functional errors by all implementations.

 Authentication